homjxi0e/ReaCOM/README.md

 To enjoy hijacking you need to do the steps below:
 * Downloading registry file
 * Importing registry file
-* taking a look and learning how Scriptlet works.
+* Taking a look and learning how Scriptlet works.

 ![GIF](https://user-images.githubusercontent.com/25440152/59564365-c880f000-8ffa-11e9-914d-d974baf5dfbc.gif)